There are not a lot of examples of US

 The left picture is a silver Hawaiian quarter dated 1883.
 The

-right two pictures (top spoon) is a silver dime dated 1883 and you can
+right two pictures (top spoon) is a silver dime dated 1883 and I have

 PHILIPPINE FORK